DIY Wire Spool Coffee Table

 We then drilled 4 holes that we will use bolts to attach the blocks to the table.
 Notice the little hand?
 We had plenty of little helpers with this project.
 I have 3 boys that think re-purposing is where its at!
 I love this.
 My little girl just likes to be part of the party.

 Once all the holes were drilled, by 8 year old tightened all the bolts to the block.
+I just love seeing their little hands at work.

 My 6 year old had to get in on the action.
+This was the fun part.

-I am in love!
-I love my new DIY wire spool coffee table.
-The only cost we had for this project was the bolts, which was a pretty small purchase.
-The spool was free and the casters were free.
 Even of you have to buy casters, this is still a very inexpensive project.
 I love the feeling of satisfaction when I look at this project.
 Every hand in this home took part in this project.
 They all take pride in seeing the result of their labors.

 Make sure you share it!